 A personal injury lawsuit can help pedestrians gain compensation for their injuries, alleviating the financial worry of being in an accident.
 These civil actions include several types of damages:

-- Economic damages provide relief for the tangible costs of an accident.
+- These provide relief for the tangible costs of an accident.
 These include medical bills, lost wages, and the cost of rehabilitation and therapy.
 They will also provide victims of disabling injuries help with home care and accommodation, such as ramps and wider doorways.

-- General damages compensate for the immaterial losses of an accident.
+- Compensate for the immaterial losses of an accident.
 This includes things such as pain, suffering, emotional distress, and any loss in life quality.

 - In certain instances, the courts may grant “punitive damages.”
 These serve as punishment to the defendant and discourage similar behavior in the future.